cultuurnet/stoplight-docs-authentication/docs/methods.md

 You can find the authentication method(s) that an endpoint supports in its own documentation.
 Usually an endpoint will either require **client identification**, or it will require a **token of any kind**.
 Only very few endpoints will require a specific token type.

+Below you can find a short overview of how each authentication method works.

 ## Client identification

 API endpoints that require no real authentication but need to know what client is accessing it for customization and technical support reasons use [Client identification](Authentication-methods/Client-identification.md).